ice555mee/TB-robot_code-data/README.md

 TB robot classifiaction model was built based on ResNet50 architecture and trained with our datasets to be used for CV and GCD classification as shown in Figure 3.
 This repository is composed of 3 main folders as described in Files description.

-## To run the prediction
-- Open folder 'Test_prediction' in master branch
-- User can clone this repository on your PC and set the unvironment according to the requirement listed in file : requirementice.txt.
-All models (including file.py, file.h5, file.json) are located in master branch of this repository.
 ## Interactive channel
  Moreover, the interactive website was built based on our developed models: http://supercapacitor-battery-artificialintelligence.vistec.ac.th/).
 This channel is a quick tool to access the classification for any users without running script or coding required.